Lafayette Regional Airport Commission

 Local: We established the concept of a dedicated one-cent sales tax collected for eight-months, with no option for renewal.
 We devised a campaign strategy to appropriately educate voters, business community, and all stakeholders who could affect this proposition and advocate for passage.

 State: TPG organized the support of our local delegation, as well as other regional members, to build a coalition.
 The $15.5M request, only 15% of the project cost, was reasonable when many other projects are asking for 80% of the total cost.
 We were able to gain the funding support through the state capital outlay program.

-Federal: TPG held regular meetings with the FAA and Congressional Transportation Committee leadership, educating them on our funding process and request the project be considered for related grants.
+Federal: TPG held regular meetings with the FAA and Congressional Transportation Committee leadership, educated them on our funding process and requested the project be considered for related grants.
 In addition, we monitored the Federal Aviation Re-authorization legislation which is responsible for directing funding to airports nationwide and had the Louisiana Delegation pushing for an increase in our allocation.
 TPG assisted in obtaining over $48M in discretionary money for the project.

 The current terminal continues to operate while its replacement is being built.
-Upon completion, there will be have five boarding gates with the ability to add two more.
+Upon completion, there will be five boarding gates with the ability to add two more.
 The old terminal continued to operate during the construction suffering no loss of service.
 Our success has made travel in and out of Lafayette more comfortable and enjoyable and allow the Lafayette Airport Commission to attract additional airlines and flights to better service passengers.

-The TPG funding model gained a great deal of traction to financing large projects.
+The TPG funding model gained a great deal of traction in financing large projects.
 We have testified in front of various state and federal committees on our innovative and proactive approach.